-In addition, pursuant to Article 12 (1) of Regulation (EC) No 550/2004 of the European Parliament and of the Council (10 March 2004) on the provision of air navigation services in the single European sky (the service provision Regulation), regardless of the ownership or legal form, the air navigation service providers are also required to prepare, submit for audit and publish their financial accounts in accordance with International Financial Reporting Standards (IFRS) adopted by the Community, as required by Regulation (EC) No 1606/2002 of the European Parliament and of the Council (19 July 2002) on the application of international accounting standards.
+In addition, pursuant to Article 36 (1) of Regulation (EU) No 2024/2803 of the European Parliament and of the Council (23 October 2024) on the implementation of the Single European Sky, independently of the system of ownership or legal structure, the air navigation service providers are also required to prepare, submit for audit and publish their financial accounts annually in accordance with International Financial Reporting Standards (IFRS) adopted by the Union, as required by Regulation (EC) No 1606/2002 of the European Parliament and of the Council (19 July 2002) on the application of international accounting standards.

-The IFRS Financial Statements of HungaroControl Plc. for the year 2023 have been prepared in accordance with International Financial Reporting Standards (IFRS) and Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), thereby complying with the above-mentioned regulations of the European Parliament and of the Council.
+The IFRS Financial Statements of HungaroControl Plc. for the year 2024 have been prepared in accordance with International Financial Reporting Standards (IFRS) and Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), thereby complying with the above-mentioned regulations of the European Parliament and of the Council.

-On behalf of HungaroControl Plc., I declare that the Financial Statements for the year 2023 prepared in accordance with IFRS as adopted by the EU, contains true and fair view and does not omit any material facts relevant to the assessment of the Company's position.
+On behalf of HungaroControl Plc., I declare that the Financial Statements for the year 2024 prepared in accordance with IFRS as adopted by the EU, contains true and fair view and does not omit any material facts relevant to the assessment of the Company's position.

-The Financial Statements for the year 2023, prepared to our best knowledge in accordance with the applicable accounting standards, give a true and fair view of the Company's assets, liabilities, financial position and profit or loss.
-In addition, informations published give a true and fair view of the Company's position, developments and performance, together with a description of the main risks and uncertainties.
+The Financial Statements for the year 2024, prepared to our best knowledge in accordance with the applicable accounting standards, give a true and fair view of the Company's assets, liabilities, financial position and profit or loss.
+In addition, information published give a true and fair view of the Company's position, developments and performance, together with a description of the main risks and uncertainties.

-Chief Executive Officer
+Budapest, 29 May 2025 Chief Executive Officer